 Sump Pump Replacement Services

 When is the best time to replace your sump pump?
 It’s not a trick question.
 If you said, before it fails, you’re correct.
-The second you notice the pump isn’t turning on, you hear loud noises, or detect mildew smells, call Wise Choice Plumbing and Rooter.
+The second you notice the pump isn’t turning on, you hear loud noises or detect mildew smells, call Wise Choice Plumbing and Rooter.
 You may need to replace the unit.
-Our plumbers are excellent at sump pump replacement, sump pump repairs and maintenance.
+Our plumbers are excellent at sump pump replacement, sump pump repairs, and maintenance.

 Sump Pump Replacement: What You Need To Know

-Did you know the average sump pump has lifespan of 10 years?
+Did you know the average sump pump has a lifespan of 10 years?
 Once you hit the 10-year mark, your pump may not work efficiently.
 If you’re considering sump pump replacement, here are some things to think about.
 Consider replacing your sump pump with the same or similar model.
 If your sump pump worked well, you don’t need to overthink the replacement.
 A standard pump is 1/3-horsepower, which removes approximately 1,800 – 2,200 gallons of water each hour.
 For most homes, this is sufficient horsepower to do a good job and keep the basement dry.

 These pumps are placed in a sump crock in a hole cut out in the basement or crawlspace.
 The motor is in a waterproof housing unit, which is sealed.
 Water fills the tank until it reaches a set level.
 Once this level is reached, the pump turns on and water is pushed out of the tank through a pipe outside of the house.

-These pumps have their motor on a stand the rests a few feet above water.
+These pumps have their motor on a stand that rests a few feet above the water.
 With these pumps, only the impeller is inside the pit.
 Some homeowners prefer pedestal pumps because they may last longer.
 This is due to the fact that the motor isn’t submerged and has fewer chances of getting wet.